open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 decided to not use a plain http-server but an internal OCI registry to store and publish its blobs that are produced by the OCM controllers as single layer OCI artifacts.

-Arguments (meeting notes from 26.11.2024):
-- An OCI registry is a responsibility less to maintain
+Arguments:
+- In comparison to a plain http-server that requires an implementation of access, GC, ... the usage of an OCI registry would simplify the implementation
 - Stop support at the level of the distribution spec of OCI
-- OCI registries could provide GC
-- We will need an abstraction that handles OCI registries anyway
+- We will need an abstraction that handles OCI registries anyway to convert resources into a flux consumable format (= single layer oci artifact)

 The following discussion concerns two major topics:
 - How to store and reference the single layer OCI artifacts.